 Cabbage Sabzi-Maharashtrian style recipe is a delicious way to make everyone to eat cabbage.
 A super simple everyday recipe made with cabbage, turmeric powder, and chickpea flour.
 Other ingredients are commonly available across the globe.

 Rich, creamy, mild cabbage recipe with subtle flavors.
-A best is a simple cabbage sabzi recipe for those who are looking for nonspicy Indian recipes.
+The best is a simple cabbage sabzi recipe for those who are looking for nonspicy Indian recipes.
 This becomes one of my favorite recipes that has been regular in my healthy meal side dishes.

 You may also check other perfect side dishes like this Paneer Mutter Masala.

 Cabbage has beta-carotene, Vitamin C, and rich in fiber.

 We make vegetable side dishes a lot, and nowadays I reduced my rice portion and increased with vegetable portion.

 This helps me to maintain health and my body weight.
 A good quantity of vegetables in our daily diet always helps for our active life, like this Cabbage Sabzi-Maharashtrian style.

 What is Cabbage sabzi?